-We believe in the essential uniqueness and equality of all people, and individuals need different supports to achieve it.
+We believe in the essential uniqueness of all people and that individuals need different supports to achieve equity.

-We believe public education is vital to building respect for the worth, dignity, and equality of every individual in our diverse society.
+We believe in the essential uniqueness of people.
+We acknowledge the need for equity and recognize that individuals need different supports to achieve equity in education.
+We believe public education is vital to building respect for the worth, dignity, and advancement of every individual in our diverse society.
 If the true purpose of public education is to shape the future of our society by building educated citizens who are caring, healthy, and productive, and who are fully prepared for the world ahead of them, then we believe public education is the gateway to that opportunity: all students have the human and civil right to a quality public education that develops their potential, independence, and character, and all teachers have the same right to a constructive and supportive working environment.

-Updated & Adopted by the SEA Executive Board | October 2017 - Reaffirmed annually thereafter
+Updated & Adopted by the SEA Executive Board | October 2020 - Reaffirmed annually thereafter